Vikas-malakar0281/DataTalks-DE-ZoomCamp2025/Week1/hw.md

 ```
 `Result = 90020`
-In between 1 to 10 miles:
+for between 1 to 10 miles:
 ```sql
 SELECT
 	COUNT(*)